Skip to Main Content

 • cutting and pasting a passage from a source directly into your own work without citing the original work

-• passing another student’s paper as your own work
+• passing another student’s paper or work as your own work

 • purchasing a paper from an online paper service

-It is really easy for instructors to check if you’ve copied someone else’s work.
-Instructors often check citations to see if the sources are correct.
-Many institutions also subscribe to text-checking databases, which can search through all assignments submitted to academic institutions.
-If you’re thinking about cheating or plagiarising, do you feel lucky?
+Instructors can easily check if you’ve copied someone else’s work.
+They often check citations to see if the sources are correct or use text-checking databases, which can search through collections of assignments to check for potential plagiarism.

 Consequences